sonic-net/SONiC/doc/srv6/srv6_hld.md

-Orchagent listens to LOCAL_SID_TABLE in APP_DB to create SAI objects in ASIC_DB.
-For LOCAL_SID's END.X action, this orchagent queries the existing IP NextHop and NextHopGroup database and use the existing object handle and update ASIC_DB.
-When IP NextHop doesn't exist, LOCAL_SID objects are programmed with Drop action and notify NeighOrch to resolve IP NextHop.
-When that NextHop is resolved, SRV6Orchagent updates LOCAL_SID with valid IP NextHop handle and Forward action.
+Orchagent listens to SRV6_MY_SID_TABLE in APP_DB to create SAI objects in ASIC_DB.
+For SRV6_MY_SID_TABLE's END.X action, this orchagent queries the existing IP NextHop and NextHopGroup database and use the existing object handle and update ASIC_DB.
+When IP NextHop doesn't exist, SRV6_MY_SID_TABLE objects are programmed with Drop action and notify NeighOrch to resolve IP NextHop.
+When that NextHop is resolved, SRV6Orchagent updates SRV6_MY_SID_TABLE with valid IP NextHop handle and Forward action.
 This orchagent creates a new ECMP group when Nexthop exists for all the Nexthop addresses in END.X action and no matching group exists in the DB.
-For LOCAL_SID's END.DT46 action, orchagent passes the VRF handle associated with VRF name to ASIC_DB.
-For LOCAL_SID's END.B6 Encaps, orchagent use existing Nexthop/NexthopGroup for the list of segments or create a new NexthopGroup.
+For SRV6_MY_SID_TABLE's END.DT46 action, orchagent passes the VRF handle associated with VRF name to ASIC_DB.
+For SRV6_MY_SID_TABLE's END.B6 Encaps, orchagent use existing Nexthop/NexthopGroup for the list of segments or create a new NexthopGroup.